Our beloved friend and founder of Hay House, Louise Hay transitioned August 30, 2017 of natural causes at age 90. She passed peacefully in her sleep.

 Louise was very vocal in her belief that age was irrelevant to achieving one’s dreams.
 To that point, at 81, Louise released her first-ever film on her life and work, You Can Heal Your Life: The Movie.

-Hay House will carry on Louise’s legacy through the Heal Your Life® Workshop Leader Certification Training (offered in Tampa, April 21-28, 2018).
+Hay House will carry on Louise’s legacy through the Heal Your Life® Workshop Leader Certification Training (offered in San Diego, October 24 through October 31, 2020).
 And, by publishing products and online learning courses that align with her message of self-improvement and self-love.

 Louise Hay’s estate, as well as all future royalties, will be donated to The Hay Foundation, a nonprofit organization established by Louise that financially supports diverse organizations supplying food, shelter, counseling, hospice care, and funds to those in need.